Skip to Main Content

 The structure of a restaurant's menu communicates priorities before a single dish arrives.
 A narrow, focused menu tells you the kitchen has made choices, that it has decided what it does well and resisted the pressure to cover every preference.
 A broad menu signals a different strategy: maximum capture, minimal risk of losing a table.
 The most instructive menus sit between those poles, organized around a clear culinary logic that becomes apparent once you understand what the kitchen is trying to say.

-Without access to Flyover's current menu in detail, what the venue's positioning does suggest is that it operates in a register where the dining experience itself is the draw, not simply the address or the ambient energy of a busy street.
+Flyover’s positioning suggests a restaurant where the dining experience itself is the draw, not simply the address or the ambient energy of a busy street.
 That's a meaningful distinction in a market like Columbia, where a guest choosing to drive to Green Meadows Road rather than walk to a downtown block has already opted into a more considered dining decision.
 The menu, whatever its specific architecture, has to justify that choice.

 Across American dining, the restaurants that have built the most sustained critical reputations at the national level, from Smyth in Chicago to Lazy Bear in San Francisco and Blue Hill at Stone Barns in Tarrytown, have structured their menus around a point of view rather than a checklist.
 Those venues, unlike Flyover, operate with Michelin recognition, James Beard awards, and the infrastructure of full tasting-menu formats.
 But the underlying logic, that menu architecture is an argument about what dining should be, applies equally at every scale.
 Locally, Flyover occupies a tier where that argument can be made with specificity and repeated on every cover.